Skip to main content

 Alternatives to Policy Surrender

-• Partially Withdrawing Savings-cum-Insurance: Some savings-cum-insurance plans, such as the ones offered by Canara HSBC Life Insurance, offer the partial withdrawal facility without having you terminate the policy.
+• Partially Withdrawing Savings-cum-Insurance: Some savings-cum-insurance plans offer the partial withdrawal facility without having you terminate the policy

-The choice to give up on a policy must take into consideration the short-run financial benefit against a possible future loss of coverage and waiving of savings.
-Although the life insurance surrender value may offer you some financial cushion, the value can be less than what you would get on benefits had the policy run through its course of maturity.
+The choice to give up on a policy must take into account the short-run financial benefit against the possible future loss of coverage and the loss of savings.
+Although the life insurance surrender value may offer you some financial cushion, the value can be less than what you would get in benefits had the policy run through its course of maturity.

-Before surrendering, look at possibilities that could arise, including partial withdrawal or loans in case you have a savings plan with Canara HSBC Life Insurance.
+Before surrendering, consider options that may arise, including a partial withdrawal or loans.
 This will enable you to address your immediate needs and leave your long-term financial net intact.

 Glossary